planetfederal/desktop-documentation/docs/source/install/windows.rst

 Prerequisites
 -------------

 Boundless Desktop can run on any recent hardware/software combination.
-See `windows system requirements <system_requirements.win>`_ for more details.
+See :ref:`system_requirements.win` for more details.

 Install
 -------